mantidproject/mantid/docs/source/concepts/InstrumentDefinitionFile.rst

 <location> elements are given the 'name' plus a counter, where by default this counter starts from zero.
 This counter can optionally be changed by using
 attribute name-count-start, e.g. setting name-count-start="1" in the above example would have named the 10 <location> elements det1, det2, ..., det10.
 Additionally, using the name-count-increment attribute, e.g setting name-count-increment="2" would have named the 10 <location> elements dat1, det3, ..., det21.
+By default, this increment is one.

 When one <locations> tag was used in ISIS LET_Definition.xml the number of lines of this file reduced from 1590 to 567.